MayankB1708/Converge/README.md

 The authentication system is built with security and user experience in mind:

 1. **User Registration**:
-   - The frontend collects user information through a form (name, email, password).
+   - The frontend collects user information through a form (fullName, email, password).
-   - Passwords are validated for strength on the client-side using regex patterns.
+   - Passwords are validated for strength on the client-side using regex patterns (minimum 6 characters).
-   - The data is sent to the backend via a POST request to `/api/auth/register`.
+   - The data is sent to the backend via a POST request to `/api/auth/signup`.
    - On the server, the password is hashed using bcrypt with a salt factor of 10.
    - The backend checks if the email is already registered before creating a new user.
    - A JWT token is generated using the user's ID and a secret key stored in environment variables.
-   - The token is returned to the client along with user data (excluding password).
+   - The token is set as an HTTP-only cookie and returned to the client along with user data (excluding password).

 2. **User Login**:
    - The login form accepts email and password.
    - Credentials are sent to `/api/auth/login` endpoint.
    - The backend retrieves the user record by email.
    - The stored hashed password is compared with the provided password using bcrypt's compare function.
-   - If authentication succeeds, a JWT token is generated and returned to the client.
+   - If authentication succeeds, a JWT token is generated and set as an HTTP-only cookie.
-   - The frontend stores this token in localStorage and includes it in the Authorization header for subsequent requests.
+   - User data (excluding password) is returned to the client.

 3. **Authentication Middleware**:
    - Every protected route uses a middleware function that validates the JWT token.
-   - The token is extracted from the Authorization header.
+   - The token is extracted from the HTTP-only cookie.
    - If the token is valid, the user ID is attached to the request object for use in route handlers.
    - Invalid or expired tokens result in 401 Unauthorized responses.